 As South Carolina Governor Henry McMaster continues to ease restrictions on businesses forced to close due to the novel coronavirus (COVID-19) pandemic, more and more companies are beginning the gradual process of reopening.
-However, as most business owners are keenly aware, reopening while the virus is yet to be contained presents a number of risks in terms of both health and liability.
+However, as most business owners are keenly aware, reopening while the virus is yet to be contained presents several risks in health and liability.
 If you are considering reopening your business, what do you need to know?
-Here are some important considerations from our Columbia employment law attorneys:
+Here are some important considerations from our South Carolina employment lawyers:

 1. The Fact that Companies Can Open Does Not Necessarily Mean That They Should Open